Azure/custom-ai-on-azure/README.md

 [__Scripts__](./scripts)

-A set of scripts that you can use to deploy your AI solutions on Azure's AI on IaaS++.
+In this toolkit, we provide a set of scripts that you can use to deploy your AI solutions on Azure's AI on IaaS++.
 This includes scripts for experimentation/training and operationalization/scoring.
+These scripts can be use as utilities to help you easily deploy and setup your environments in Azure.

 [__Tutorials__](./tutorials)

-An aggregration of tutorials created by data scientists and data engineers in Microsoft.
+This toolkit includes an aggregration of tutorials created by data scientists and data engineers in Microsoft.
+These tutorials were developed along real customer scenarios.
+They cover end-to-end scenarios covering both the data science portions and how these solutions would be be operationalized.

 [__Recommended Architectures__](./architectures)

-An aggregation of recommended architectures that have been deployed by real Microsoft customers.
+This toolkit includes an aggregation of recommended architectures that have been deployed by real Microsoft customers.
+These architectures should be used along side the scripts provided by this repo and give you a better idea of the broader end-to-end solution.

 [__Compute Platforms__](./compute-platforms)

-A short guide on which compute platforms in Azure to use.
+When it comes to choosing which tools to use in Azure, customers are often left confused by the myriad of options.
+This section of the toolkit is a short guide on which compute platforms in Azure to use and introduces a simple framework for making these decisions.

 ---